 This and our other MIM courses are suitable for those using FIM – the differences are highlighted throughout our courses.
 Find out more.

-All students taking our Foundation course should have a sound understanding of the purpose, and some experience of the workings of, Active Directory (AD), Exchange and SQL Server.
+All students taking our MIM Foundation Training Course course should have a sound understanding of the purpose, and some experience of the workings of, Active Directory (AD), Exchange and SQL Server.

 - Understand MIM concepts and components

 - Identify appropriate MIM scenarios

 - Manage users, groups and passwords using MIM

 - Synchronize identity data across systems, such as AD and HR